Lab 16: Neurovasculature of the Upper Extremity

 • Brachial artery: This artery is continuous with the axillary artery at the inferior border of the teres major.
 It continues through the brachium to supply muscles of the anterior arm.
 This can be best observed on the deep dissection and plastinated tissue.

 • Deep brachial artery: This is the only branch of the brachial artery you are responsible for in this unit.
 It branches from the brachial artery in the mid-arm region and runs posteriorly.
-This is difficult to see in the cadaveric specimens.
+This is difficult to see in the donor tissue.

 • Ulnar and radial arteries: The brachial artery divides into the radial and ulnar arteries in the cubital fossa.
 They run on the side of the antebrachium (forearm) of the bone with the same name.
 These are visible in the deep dissection, though the ulnar artery is cut in the forearm.